 Massages are a great way to de-stress at work!
 The benefits of massage are far reaching for employees and employers alike.
 Massage wellness programs mean that a massage practitioner (or two, or three, or however many you’d like!) will visit your workplace, and give 10-30 minute chair massages to employees.
 These programs see a dramatic drop in stress levels among employees, with regular sessions!

 Work is often cited as the #1 biggest stressor in people’s lives.
 So it’s no wonder that finding ways to reduce workplace stress is top-of-mind for most HR professionals.
-We hope our 12 stress relief tips help your office
+We hope our 12 stress relief techniques and tips help your office